divergentdave/tenforty/README.md

 ## Usage

 This library provides infrastructure to perform tax calculations.
-It is still under early development, and is being developed alongside two other Clojure projects that use it, [tenforty.tools](https://github.com/divergentdave/tenforty.tools) and [tenforty.webapp](https://github.com/divergentdave/tenforty.webapp).
+It is still under early development, and is being developed alongside two other Clojure projects that use it, [tenforty.tools](https://github.com/divergentdave/tenforty.tools), which contains command-line utilities, and [tenforty.webapp](https://github.com/divergentdave/tenforty.webapp), which does tax calculations in the browser.

 ## Installation

 `tenforty` requires a working Java runtime and a Clojure runtime (by way of [Leiningen](https://leiningen.org/)).
 If your computer does not yet have Java, install it from your operating system's package manager or from https://java.com/.
 Next, install Leiningen according to the [installation instructions](https://leiningen.org/#install) for your operating system.

-Once you have installed these dependencies, you can either check out this repository manually, or run the command below to check out all three `tenforty` projects and perform other development environment setup.
+Once you have installed these dependencies, you can either check out this repository manually, or run the command below to check out all three `tenforty`-related projects and perform other development environment setup.

 ```
 curl -o- https://raw.githubusercontent.com/divergentdave/tenforty/master/scripts/bootstrap | bash